ChuloWay/alx-higher_level_programming/test/0x0D-SQL_introduction/README.md

 # SQL - Introduction

-This was my first SQL project At Alx School in which I began to work with SQL and relational databases.This project was mainly about  data definition, data manipulation language, making subqueries, and using functions.
+This was my first project in which I began to work with SQL and relational databases.
+I began practicing introductory data definition and data manipulation language, making subqueries, and using functions.

 ## Usage :dolphin: